orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 - (guided) Search problems:
 	- Optimization problems: Take existing function as specification (search/sort/compression/disk access/...), and optimize.
 		- Should be guided search: Look here, etc.
 	- Reverse engineering problems.
-	- Cherry-picking, categorizing, taxonomy
+		- Cherry-picking, categorizing, taxonomy.
+		- Guided search to match a particular type of pattern?
+	-
 -

 - Have some item in hand, then do an action then get a popup on what that action should mean, and start defining it that way.
 Like projectile etc..